aledkit/timesheetSender/README.md

   - recipient_email - email sent to when DEBUG = False
   - test_email - emailsent to when DEBUG = True

-DEBUG is true by default
+DEBUG is false by default